Our Verdict

 The 5200 also completely destroyed the seeds, a task that only the top-performing blenders can tackle, with the finished mixture cleanly pouring through the sieve.

 We had to use the blender's tamper to get the fruit and oat smoothie to blend, but this is what the tamper is for.
-The final mixture was a bit grainier the some of the other product's fruit and oat smoothies, but it was still very good.
+The final mixture was a bit grainier than some of the other products' fruit and oat smoothies, but it was still very good.
 The 5200 also produced an exceptionally smooth and creamy Oreo malt milkshake.
 We employed the tamper here too, and there were one or two little clumps of ice cream that the blade missed, but all in all, it was an excellent shake.

 Pureeing